galtproject/galtproject-docs/en/contracts/Arbitrators.md

-# Arbitrator contract
+# Arbitrators contract

 ## Simple Summary
-Naive TCR Arbitrator Registry contract managed by `GaltCore` representative.
+Temporary centralized Arbitrator Registry contract managed by `GaltCore` representative.
 In a mid term will be replaced with a more mature ERC721 holders voting system.

 ## Motivation
 Space token holders should have a toolset to choose representative arbitrators.
 These arbitrators would operate ArbitratorsMultiSig and process